-IEC 60728-11 complies with the state of the art and offers easy, standardised and effective protective mechanisms against the effects of lightning strikes into antennas.
+IEC 60728-11 complies with the state of the art and offers easy, standardized and effective protective mechanisms against the effects of lightning strikes into antennas.

 Antennas installed according to this standard do not increase the probability of lightnings to strike the object under consideration.
 Nor is an antenna system installed according to this standard a substitute for a lightning protection system of a building or structure.